Preparing for stink bug season

 This small bug can cause havoc to eco-systems if it hitchhikes with a vessel to Australia or New Zealand.
 To mitigate the risk, Höegh Autoliners has taken several measures both at land and while sailing, to ensure a Höegh vessel does not enter Australia or New Zealand with brown marmorated stink bugs (BMSBs) alive onboard.

-With the shipping industry accounting for almost 90% of global trade, ships are a critical factor in transferring organisms from different geographical areas.
-The importance of biosecurity measures is therefore significant.
 The BMSB is not native to Oceania and when it enters its fauna, it causes severe damage to fruit and vegetable crops.
 While the bug is a known agricultural pest in Asia and the US, they have not yet spread to Oceania.
 This has been the result of strict biosecurity enforcement measures introduced by the Australian and New Zealand authorities to combat the bug in the region.

 Brendan Wallis, Area Sales Manager - Oceania explains,